-The policy network uses two parallel three-layer MLPs with ReLU activations and batch normalization to independently encode proprioceptive and tactile inputs.
-Their outputs are concatenated to form a fused feature representation $H \in \mathbb{R}^{T \times 256}$, which is passed into a single-layer LSTM with the hidden layer size of 256 to capture temporal dependencies critical for contact-rich manipulation.
-The output at the final time step is mapped through a fully connected layer to predict the hand action $a_t \in \mathbb{R}^{12}$.
+The policy network uses two parallel three-layer MLPs with ReLU and batch normalization to encode proprioceptive and tactile inputs independently.
+Outputs are concatenated into a fused feature representation $H \in \mathbb{R}^{T \times 256}$, passed into a single-layer LSTM (hidden layer size of 256) to capture essential temporal dependencies for contact-rich interactions.
+The output is mapped through a fully connected layer to predict the hand action $a_t \in \mathbb{R}^{12}$.

-The model is optimized with a mean squared error (MSE) loss between predicted and demonstrated actions, regularized with an $\mathcal{L}_{2}$ penalty to prevent overfitting:
+The model is optimized with a mean squared error (MSE) loss between predicted and demonstrated actions, plus a $\mathcal{L}_{2}$ regularization:

 where N denotes the number of samples, and the second term represents the regularization penalty.